HDegroote/dht-relay-wss/README.md

 `dht-relay-wss | pino-pretty`

-When deploying, you will typically want to run this behind a reverse-proxy which terminates the wss (websocket secure) connection.
+When deploying, you will typically want to run this behind a https reverse-proxy which terminates the wss (websocket secure) connection.

 ## Endpoints